Deferred items

 OpenCode communicates available skills through the skill tool description.

-The tool description contains the list of skill names and descriptions, so the
+That description contains the list of skill names and descriptions.
+The system

-The notebook injects the skill list into the prompt instead.
-That is easier to implement in ToyAIKit during the workshop, and it works well for the small models used here.
+In the notebook you inject the skill list into the prompt instead.
+That's easier to implement in ToyAIKit during the workshop, and it's enough for the small models used here.

 If you build your own agent, try both.
-Tool-description injection keeps capabilities closer to the tool schema.
-Prompt injection is simpler and often works well enough.
+Tool-description injection keeps capabilities closer to the tool schema, while prompt injection is simpler and often gets you far enough.

 Command interception

-The notebook exposes commands through an execute_command tool.
-This is the
+In the notebook you expose commands through an execute_command tool.
+This is

 For a real product, command interception is usually cleaner: